BayramAnnakov/edu-ai-product-engineer-2/Tatiana_Petrova/amazon-review-analyzer/PERSONAL_README.md

-# FirstName_LastName - AI Product Engineer Course
+# Tatiana_Petrova - AI Product Engineer Course

 ## About This Submission